DKuan/sc2_QMIX/README.md

 # QMIX for StarCraft II
 ## No. of Edition: 12-16-14-26
-The edition of the project uploaded is 12-16-14-26, which will be updated in a few days.
+The edition of the project uploaded is 12-18-14-22, which has been updated to speed the process of training.
 This edition have the same effect as the paper saies.

 ## Description:
 This project is created for using QMIX algorithm in StarCraft II mini-games.
 The units in these maps are partial-obs, which will show the advantage of the QMIX.